iikuzmychov/Minever/README.md

 # Minever

-Open-source .NET library designed to support various versions of **Minecraft Java & Bedrock** editions that provides tools for building bots and client applications.
+> **Warning**

-## State
+> The current project is still in development and it isn't ready for use yet.

-In draft.
-Many things need to be considered.
+Open-source .NET library designed to support various versions of **Minecraft Java & Bedrock** editions which provides tools for building bots and client applications.

 ## License